MRakho/MRakho.github.io/README.md

 # Rakholia.io
-This is a personal Website for Manthankumar Rakholia.
+This is a portfolio Website for Manthankumar Rakholia.